iudofia2026/youtubedubber.com/frontend/FRONTEND_CONTEXT.md

 - ✅ **Visual Refinements** - Reduced gradient intensity and cleaned up decorative elements for cleaner appearance
 - ✅ **File Preview System** - Complete audio preview player with play/pause, seek, volume control, and real-time progress tracking
 - ✅ **Development Authentication Bypass** - Complete development mode for testing without Supabase setup
+- ✅ **Marketing Pages** - Comprehensive Features, Pricing, and How it Works pages with professional UI/UX
+- ✅ **Navigation Updates** - Added links to all new pages in main navigation
+- ✅ **Footer Updates** - Updated footer links to point to actual pages instead of hash links

 **Next Steps**: Continue with remaining high-impact, low-effort items from the expansion roadmap.